Last Updated on

 We have already pointed out the importance of eating meals, but even more so you need to make sure that you get replenished.

 Give your body around 15 minutes to relax after work out and then eat.
-Make certain you eat sometime within two hours after working out as your metabolism is at optimum levels.
+Make certain you eat something within two hours after working out as your metabolism is at optimum levels.

 * Lifting Weighs Every Day